-The adjectives on the left are called strong, extreme or ungradable adjectives.
+The adjectives on the left (furious, enormous, tiny etc) are called strong, extreme or ungradable adjectives.
 There is only one possible level because they are already strong.
 It's NOT possible to be a little furious.
 However, you can say "absolutely furious".

 Adverbs which you can use for normal adjectives: a bit, a little, slightly, fairly, quite, rather, very, really, extremely.